 1. East Hill Honey Co.
 Tommy and Emily Van Horn have been producing artisanal honey since 2010 in their backyard in Pensacola's trendy East Hill neighborhood.
 The couple transformed from hobbyists to full-time beekeepers in 2012, buoyed by a successful Kickstarter campaign.
 Now, they offer an array of products every Saturday at Palafox Market.
 They also deliver orders (by bicycle) to customers living in the East Hill neighborhood of Pensacola, and will ship to anyone else.

 2. Joe Patti's Seafood For more than three-quarters of a century, Joe Patti's has been serving up fresh seafood on Pensacola Bay.
 The company was founded in the early 1930s by Italian immigrants Anna and Joe Patti, who began by selling seafood from their front porch on Pensacola's De Villiers Street.
 Today, the bustling market on the western edge of downtown Pensacola is a landmark, flanked by towering shrimp boats—but the business remains a family affair.
-Make sure to watch our vlog on a trip to Joe Patti's.

 4. Ever’man Natural Foods Another local gem in the heart of Downtown Pensacola is Ever’man Natural Foods.
 This newly-remodeled co-op offers the largest variety of natural and certified organic products within a 150-mile radius.
 In addition to their store, you will also find the only organic juice bar in town and a lovely café where you can get a delicious, all-natural breakfast, lunch or dinner!
 Be sure to try their Keens Beans Coffee, as well!
 Rhonda Keen and Eric Yoder produce their organic, shade-grown coffee right in the heart of historic Pensacola.
 Their beans, which are also sold weekly at Palafox Market, are grown on the couple's coffee farm in the mountains of Costa Rica and processed locally.